fdescollonges/SmartLampLabs/Lab5_SmartLampAssistant.md

 ### I. Adding functionality to the Conversation
 1. We will now modify the conversation so that it understands additional commands.
 The Conversation has a #information_request intent which currently works on time and date queries.
 We will extend it so that it can also reply with lamp readings.
 2. In the Conversation tool, switch to the Intents tab.
 Intents are purposes or goals expressed in a user’s input, such as answering a question or processing a bill payment.
-By recognizing the intent expressed in a user’s input, the Conversation service can choose the correct dialog flow for responding to it.
+By recognizing the intent expressed in a user’s input, the Watson Assistant service can choose the correct dialog flow for responding to it.
 3. Locate the `#information_request` entry.
 Click on it and add the following user examples:
    *	What is the light output like?
    		What is the lamp value?